oofin008/vite-ts-ddd/readme.md

 - go to `src/templates/antd/Default.tsx`
 - in `<Menu />` Component, add new item

+# Troubleshot
+- If want to connect to firebase on cloud, comment out connectEmulator code in `src/core/data/auth/firebaseApp.ts`

 # ENV File
 Env Loading Priorities
 An env file for a specific mode (e.g. .env.production) will take higher priority than a generic one (e.g. .env).